Senawang: Senawang City Centre

-D'Cattleya Retail Centre

 Bandar Prima Senawang

 A relatively new retail centre, just adjacent to Senawang Commercial Centre.
 The centrepiece of Bandar Prima Senawang is a Mydin mall.

-Local Cuisine

-Many fast-food chains like McDonald's, KFC, Pizza Hut, Domino's Pizza and Secret Recipe are now the main attractions in Senawang.
-All were located in Senawang Commercial Park (well known as Taipan of Senawang).
+Infrastructures

 Transportation

 Senawang has connected interchanges with the North–South Expressway, Seremban–Port Dickson Highway, a highway that connects Seremban district and Port Dickson district, both are districts of Negeri Sembilan and Kajang–Seremban Highway, (Malay: Lebuhraya Kajang- Seremban), or LEKAS Highway that connects the states of Negeri Sembilan and Selangor.

 KTM Komuter has extended commuter service to Senawang.
 The 8.5 km extension commuter services is from Seremban to Senawang and Sungai Gadut, Negeri Sembilan.
 Completed in 2011, it was part of the Seremban-Gemas line.

-Indian company IRCON International Limited was awarded the project to build and upgrade the 98 km stretch between Seremban and Gemas.
+Indian company IRCON International was awarded the project to build and upgrade the 98 km stretch between Seremban and Gemas.
 The project had been divided into two phases – Seremban–Sg Gadut (11.3 km) and Sg Gadut–Gemas (86.8 km).

 Senawang is also served by Senawang and Sungai Gadut stations on the KTM Komuter Seremban Line.